MS 2022-09-C-Bise-September-21-2022-Involuntary-Mental-Commitment-Procedures September 21, 2022

 If you are a family member trying to get someone help

-The opinion confirms a sequence: affidavit first, judicial direction next, transport and screening after that.
-If your court has been requiring the screening before accepting the affidavit, the AG's read is that the statutes do not support that requirement.
+The opinion holds the sequence is affidavit first, then judicial direction, then screening: an affidavit by a relative or interested person under Sections 41-21-65(1) and 41-21-67(1) is not gated by a pre-existing screening.
+If a court has been requiring a screening before accepting the affidavit, the opinion's read is that the statutes do not require that.

 Common questions